Published: January 27, 2026

 Terrorism continues to be a considerable concern in the Netherlands.
 The Government of the Netherlands assesses the threat to be substantial (Level 4 of 5) on its national threat level, indicating there is a realistic possibility that an attack will place in the Netherlands.
 The National Coordinator for Counterterrorism and Security (NCTV) publishes the Terrorist Threat Assessment Netherlands (DTN) twice a year, and includes a general assessment of radicalization, extremism, and the national and international terrorist threat to the Netherlands and Dutch interests abroad.
 NCTV announced in June 2024 that the terrorist threat has increased due to factors stemming from the ongoing crisis in the Middle East, recent public desecrations of the Quran in Europe, and the threat posed from jihadist networks.
 NCTV had previously raised the threat level from Level 3 to 4 in December 2023.

 NCTV assesses that the primary threat to the Netherlands is from Islamist extremism, with the ongoing crisis in the Middle East and desecrations of the Quran in Europe mobilizing supporters to violence.
-In January 2024, there was extensive coverage of an attempted Quran burning in Arnhem, which the Dutch assessed highlighted the Netherland’s as a target for ISIS and al-Qa’ida.
+In January 2024, there was extensive coverage of an attempted Quran burning in Arnhem, which the Dutch assessed highlighted the Netherlands as a target for ISIS and al-Qa’ida.
 In addition to lone actors who are radicalized online, terrorist networks with a presence in Europe continue to pose a threat to the Netherlands.
 Some of these networks operate autonomously, while others have contacts with ISIS groups, such as ISIS-Khorasan.

 The Dutch government is vigilant for radical Islamist groups and their surrogates, who have demonstrated continued intent and aspiration to operate on Dutch soil.
 The last terrorist attack in the Netherlands was in March 2019, when an attacker inspired by a terrorist group killed four passengers in a shooting on a tram in the city of Utrecht.
 Prior to that, a terrorist attack at Amsterdam’s Central Station in August 2018 resulted in two injured U.S. nationals.
 The attacker was mobilized to violence after a cartoon competition of the Prophet Mohammad was organized.

 The Dutch government is also concerned with the rise of right-wing terrorism becoming less predictable and harder to detect, due to ideological blurring, fragmentation of online groups, and efforts by those involved to hide their identities.
 Though these groups are still limited in size, they can have a large online presence, and Dutch security services are concerned that wider acceptance of their ideas could lead to an increase in violence against the government, minorities, and political opponents.
+A member of the right-wing youth group Geuzenbond was arrested in 2025 for allegedly planning a terrorist attack and possession of firearms.
+While the terrorism charges were later dropped due to lack of evidence, the arrest prompted concern over the rise of Geuzenbond and the popularity of the terrorist group in the Netherlands.

 The Dutch National Counterterrorism Strategy, which covers 2022-2026, gives priority to detecting and combating “violent extremist and terrorist content” online and gives attention to ensuring the safe reintegration of individuals to society after detention.
 The strategy highlights the detection of terrorist travel movements, through improvement in interoperability between border and detection systems such as the Schengen Information System and the European Travel Information and Authorization System.
 It also highlights further development and strengthening of the Netherlands’ Passenger Information Unit, which requires airline companies to provide passenger information for the purposes of combatting serious crime and terrorism.